zibneuro/brainvispy/doc/install_vtk_osx.md

 ![Cmake OS X screenshot 2](cmake_osx_screenshot_3.PNG "")

   These values are based on the output of `python3-config --include`.
 You should run this command in a shell and adapt the CMake entries above according to the output.
-On our system `python3-config --include` gives `-I/usr/local/Cellar/python3/3.5.2_1/Frameworks/Python.framework/Versions/3.5/include/python3.5m`.
+On our system, `python3-config --include` gives `-I/usr/local/Cellar/python3/3.5.2_1/Frameworks/Python.framework/Versions/3.5/include/python3.5m`.

 * Hit **Configure** again and when it's done hit **Generate**.
 Close CMake when the generating is done.
 * Go to the **build** directory and run `make install` in a shell (or `sudo make install`).